tizonia/tizonia-openmax-il/docs/design/v1-core-ci-scope.md

 - `-Dplayer=false` leaves out the command-line application layer.
 The v1 CI is checking the core libraries first, not the full user-facing player stack.
-- `-Dclients=false` leaves out cloud and service client libraries and proxies such as Google Music, SoundCloud, YouTube, Plex, Chromecast, TuneIn, and iHeart.
+- `-Dclients=false` leaves out cloud and service client libraries and proxies such as SoundCloud, YouTube, Plex, Chromecast, TuneIn, and iHeart.
 Those integrations carry service-specific APIs and heavier third-party requirements that are not part of the v1 amd64 baseline.
 - `-Dplugins=[]` leaves out all OpenMAX IL plugins, including service, codec/source/sink, ALSA, PulseAudio, and renderer plugins.
 That avoids making